If you have started to realise that something deeper may be driving how you think, feel, and react, you are already beginning to be self aware.

 This is the moment things begin to shift.

-It’s about noticing what’s happening inside you.
+It is about noticing what is happening inside you.

 The thoughts you repeat.